justUmen/PopUpLearn/README.md

 Line specific variables start with #!# , and they shouldn't contains spaces.

 Avoid double \ ! (like in GameScript quizzes) need to transform into four \

+.pul files are case sensitive, so be careful with capital letters

 Maybe issues with ` ??? need testing, avoid them!